getkirby/kirby/.github/PULL_REQUEST_TEMPLATE.md

 Use this section for review hints and explanations or discussion points/todos.

 Add the sections you need: Features, Enhancements, Fixes, Deprecated.
+Reference issues from the `kirby` repo or ideas from `feedback.getkirby.com`.

 Always mention if PR introduces breaking changes.
 -->